mbustosp/challenge-t9_emulator/README.md

 #### General

 Both applications are configured to use eslint (with airbnb style guide), prettier and husky.
-There are git hooks that trigger linting scripts and tests scripts before comitting and pushing, respectively.
+There are git hooks that trigger linting and tests scripts before comitting and pushing, respectively.

 ### Instructions